Skip to content

 cp /path/to/endurain/.env.example /path/to/endurain/.env

 Generate your SECRET_KEY and FERNET_KEY.
 These keys are required for Endurain to work, so be sure to paste them into your .env file.
+You can run the commands below or use the Secret Generators tool.

 openssl rand -hex 32 # SECRET_KEY